jotesoft/FBAR/README.md

-<h1>FBAR Arcade — FinalBurn Android Reborn </h1>
+# <h1> FBAR Arcade — FinalBurn Android Reborn 🕹️</h1>

-FBAR (FinalBurn Android Reborn) is a personal passion project focused on bringing the classic Android arcade-emulation experience back to modern Android devices.
+FBAR (**FinalBurn Android Reborn**) is a personal passion project focused on bringing the classic Android arcade-emulation experience back to modern Android devices.

 FBAR is my hobby project and is developed independently in my spare time.
 It is inspired by discontinued Android arcade emulators such as aFBA, FBA4droid, and Kawaks Android.